CNES/rastertools/docs/usage.rst

     add_custom_rastertypes(json)

-    # now any rastertools can handle products of the two new rastertypes
+    # now any georastertools can handle products of the two new rastertypes
     ...

 Design rules of raster tools
 ----------------------------

-Every raster tool object inherits from base class :obj:`eolab.rastertools.Rastertool`.
+Every raster tool object inherits from base class :obj:`eolab.georastertools.Rastertool`.
-If the process supports windowing, the raster tool can also inherit from :obj:`eolab.rastertools.Windowable`.
+If the process supports windowing, the raster tool can also inherit from :obj:`eolab.georastertools.Windowable`.

 .. autosummary::
   :toctree: api/